nabeelsana/Udacity_ML_Engineer_MS_AZURE_Project_Operationalizing_ML/README.md

 ii) Data has class imbalance with many more rejections then approvals.
 We might address it by procuring more data.

-iii) We need to access Classifiers that AutoML has not tested.
-We might further wish to train our data  using those model by using hyperdrive run and experiment with a different set of parameters.
+iii) We need to assess Classifiers that AutoML has not tested and hyperparameters that are not configured.
+We might further wish to train our data  using those model and parameters by using hyperdrive run and experiment with a different set of parameters.